 All mono input channels have the choice of XLR (mic) and Jack (Line) balanced inputs; the two highest numbered mono channels have Hi-Z input switches for the line inputs while channels 1 and 2 incorporate switchable input limiters.
-All Mono input channels can contribute to Aux 1, Aux 2, Aux 3/FX, MST (Master Stereo), and the Solo bus.
-On Signature 12 and 12MTK consoles mono input bus destinations also include Group 1 and 2 (GRP 1, GRP 2).
-Like the Master Stereo bus contribution, the Group contributions are sent post-pan/balance (Group 1 is left, Group 2 is Right).
-On signature 10, input channel routing to the Master Stereo Bus is permanent; on 12 and 12MTK it is switched.
+All Mono input channels can contribute to Aux 1, Aux 2, Aux 3, Aux 4/FX, Aux 5/FX (on Signature 22/22MTK), MST (Master Stereo), the Solo bus, and Groups 1-4.
+Like the Master Stereo bus contribution, Group contributions are sent post-pan/balance (odd-numbered groups are left, even-numbered groups are Right).
 CONSOLE ROUTING > STEREO INPUT

 There are two types of Stereo input channel.
-The first two stereo input channels have microphone inputs and can be used as mono input channels (odd-numbered input) if required.
+The lower-numbered stereo input channels have microphone inputs and Jack inputs and can be used as mono input channels (odd-numbered input) if required.
+On Signature 22 and 22MTK Stereo channel 19/20 doesn't have a mic input.
 The highest-numbered Stereo input is a sum of the line level R inputs and the stereo USB input (if present).
 This is the playback channel and works with the INTERVAL MUTE function for convenient 2-track playback functionality.

 Stereo input channels have the same routing options as mono input channels.
 Aux bus contributions from stereo channels are made from a sum of the left and right signals.
-Group (GRP 1 and 2) bus contributions from (Signature 12 and 12MTK only) are balanced / panned left and right to Group 1 and Group 2 respectively.
-In other words - fully left would be fully Group 1.
+Group bus contributions are balanced / panned left and right to the corresponding odd-numbered and even-numbered group respectively.
+In other words - fully left would be fully Group 1 or Group 3.
 CONSOLE ROUTING > FX RETURN An FX Return channel is a special stereo input channel is fed from the output of the internal FX processor.
-The FX Return channel can contribute to the Aux 1 and Aux 2 busses (NOT to Aux 3/FX as this would cause a positive feedback loop), and to the Master and Group (Signature 12 and 12MTK only) busses - as per mono and stereo input channels.
+An FX Return channel can contribute to any Aux bus (EXCEPT its own source), and to the Master and Group busses - as per mono and stereo input channels.
+Signature 22 and 22MTK consoles have two FX Return channels as those consoles have two internal FX processors.

-CONSOLE ROUTING > AUX MASTER Aux Busses 1, 2, and 3 are sent directly out of the Aux 1, Aux 2, and Aux 3 outputs, and are globally switchable between pre- and post-fade sources.
+CONSOLE ROUTING > AUX MASTER Aux busses sent directly out of the corresponding Aux outputs, and are globally switchable between pre- and post-fade sources.
 That is, an Aux mix that is taken 'pre-fade' (before the input channel fader) is not affected by the input channel fader levels.
 An Aux mix taken 'post-fade' (after the input channel fader) will be based on the fader levels of the contributing input channels.
-The Playback Channel (highest-numbered stereo input) Aux 1 and 2 sends can be individually switched post-fader if required.
-This is useful where, for example, the Aux 1/2 outputs are being used for pre-fade stage monitors.
+The Playback Channel (highest-numbered stereo input) Aux 1 and 2 sends can be individually switched post-fader.
+This is useful where, for example, the Aux 1/2 outputs are being used for prefade stage monitors.
 By switching the 'playback' (incidental of interval music for example) to post-fader, musicians will be able to hear the playback music when it is faded up, and still allow the console operator to hear the channel on PFL without it being heard in a monitor.
 Aux Masters can contribute to the Solo bus (AFL).
 See section 6 for more details.
+From Aux 1, 2, 3, 4, or 5 (Aux 5: Signature 22/22MTK only).

-CONSOLE ROUTING > GROUP MASTER Signature 12 and 12MTK only.
-The Group Master Outputs are derived from the post fade, post pan sum of input channels routed to the corresponding Group busses (1-2 switches).
+CONSOLE ROUTING > GROUP MASTER The Group Master Outputs are derived from the post fade, post pan sum of input channels routed to the corresponding Group busses (1-2 and 3-4 switches).